Learn how to make a stamp brush in Procreate. Stamp brushes create reusable shapes with the touch of a brush. They have so many uses!

 - Eraser brush.
 Using that same technique, you can create the best eraser brush ever!
 Make a giant one to erase everything in one go!

 - For color swatches.
 I made a paint swatch stamp to use when I make color palettes to share.
-Best use of a stamp brush ever!
+It’s the best use of a stamp brush ever!

 - For watermarks and signatures.
 Quickly add your logo or signature with the click of a brush.

 - For decorative purposes.
-For instance, you can make an intricate leafy design to add to designs.
+For instance, you can make an intricate leafy design to add to art.

 - A stamped texture brush.
-You can add the perfect splotchy texture with a stamp brush or a texture.
+A stamp brush or a texture can add the perfect splotchy texture.
 (I love using these with the alpha lock function to add texture to an illustration.)

 - For templates.
 I just purchased this character creator pack and I'm finding it invaluable for creating people.
 Especially because I suck at drawing people.

-Use it on it's own layer, reduce the opacity, create a new layer to trace over the template.
-Ta da!
-Decent looking person!!
+Use it on its own layer, reduce the opacity, and create a new layer to trace over the template.
+Ta-da!
+You’ve got a decent-looking person!

 You may be interested in learning more about the brush studio in Procreate 5.